-$\circ~$ l'm not receiving the verification code to log into the Chronus app.
+o I'm not receiving the verification code to log into the Chronus app.

-This verification code can take up to 24 hours to be sent to your registered email.
+o This verification code can take up to 24 hours to be sent to your registered email.
 Please ensure that you check your junk and spam folders.
 If you still have any issues, contact the Peer Mentoring Team at peermentoring@swin.edu.au.

-$\circ~$ What is the Topics for the Week email campaign?
+O What is the Topics for the Week email campaign?

-- This is an email campaign that gets sent out from Chronus to your student email address every Monday during the semester.
-This campaign includes: - Information and resources about the weekly topics from our Program Structure. - Any tasks that might be allocated for that week. - Any Program Evaluations to fill out to provide us with crucial feedback. - Exclusive events and workshops that you can sign up to.
+- o This is an email campaign that gets sent out from Chronus to your student email address every week during the program.
+This campaign includes: - o Information and resources about the weekly topics from our Program Structure. - o Any tasks that might be allocated for that week. - o Any Program Evaluations to fill out to provide us with crucial feedback. - o Exclusive events and workshops that you can sign up to.